-In 2022, each NEO was awarded a performance cash award subject to a two-year performance period beginning on January 1, 2022 and ending on December 31, 2023, with a subsequent one-year additional service-based vesting period beginning on January 1, 2024 and ending on February 28, 2025.
+In 2023, each NEO was awarded a performance cash award subject to a two-year performance period beginning on January 1, 2023 and ending on December 31, 2024, with a subsequent additional service-based vesting period beginning on January 1, 2025 and ending on February 27, 2026.
 The Compensation Committee of the Board of Directors set two-year cumulative performance goals at the start of the performance period.
-The Company does not disclose these performance goals, because their disclosure would provide insights to competitors that could cause us competitive harm.
-At the time the performance goals were established at its February 2022 meeting, the Committee and management considered the target performance goals difficult but achievable, while appropriate for the current economic environment.
+The Company does not disclose these performance goals because their disclosure would provide insights to competitors that could cause us competitive harm.
+At the time the performance goals were established at its February 2023 meeting, the Compensation Committee and IPG Management considered the target performance goals difficult but achievable, while appropriate for the current economic environment.